decentralized-identity/sidetree/docs/implementation.md

       "transactionTime": "The logical blockchain time this transaction is anchored.
-Used for protocol version selection.", "transactionTimeHash": "The hash associated with the transaction time.", "anchorString": "The string written to the blockchain for this transaction.", "feePaid": "A number representing the fee paid for this transaction."
+Used for protocol version selection.", "transactionTimeHash": "The hash associated with the transaction time.", "anchorString": "The string written to the blockchain for this transaction.", "feePaid": "A number representing the fee paid for this transaction.", "normalizedTransactionFee": "A number representing the normalized transaction fee used for proof-of-fee calculation."
     },
     ...
   ]